The Contract Class

 Contracts can define a default state to use if no initialize method is called.
 This is, if any method is invoked

-happens, the contract will use the default values.
+before an init happens, the contract will use the default values.

 Once any method writes into the state, the state will be considered initialized.